caseyg/awesome/README.md

 *   [coderpr0grammer/autocomplete-ai](https://github.com/coderpr0grammer/autocomplete-ai) -

-*   [carbon-design-system/carbon-react-router-starter](https://github.com/carbon-design-system/carbon-react-router-starter) - A template for developers to start new UIs with Carbon, with Vite and server-side rendering, and a few more goodies

 *   [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️

 *   [PhialsBasement/Chain-of-Recursive-Thoughts](https://github.com/PhialsBasement/Chain-of-Recursive-Thoughts) - I made my AI think harder by making it argue with itself repeatedly.
 It works stupidly well.